SaeneArmaan/recipe-mainpage/README.md

 ### What I learned

-"I have learned how to customize unordered (<ul>) and ordered (<ol>) lists, including changing list styles such as disc, circle, square, and decimal.
-Additionally, I now know how to modify marker styles, control list positioning, and apply custom styles to enhance the visual presentation of lists."
+I have learned how to customize unordered and ordered lists, including changing list styles such as disc, circle, square, and decimal.
+Additionally, I now know how to modify marker styles, control list positioning, and apply custom styles to enhance the visual presentation of lists.

 ## Author